Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 *Location: Page Admin Content*

-User administration in SYS\_PRODUCT\_NAME is easy.
+User administration in |SYSPRODUCTNAME| is easy.
 Regarding the number of users to need to add, you can use one the two following ways:

 Add a user